Coon Lake is located in the city of East Bethel, in the northern part of Anoka County.

 This lake contains Eurasian water milfoil.
 Remove any visible plant material from boat, trailer and boating equipment before leaving the lake.

 Northern pike and bluegill provide the majority of angling opportunities on this lake.
 Both species are numerous, but are small.
-There have been recent reports of improved bass fishing here with some larger fish being taken.
+There have been reports of improved bass fishing here with some larger fish being taken.

 Once noted as a lake to fish for big crappie, Coon has become a bass-bluegill lake since aeration began in the lake 1980s, with bluegill replacing crappie as the most abundant species.
 Crappie are still present, but in much lower abundance than before the aeration system was installed.